 Methicillin-resistant coagulase-negative staphylococci

-β-Hemolytic streptococci (when β-lactams cannot be used because of drug allergy or resistance)
+Beta-hemolytic streptococci (when beta-lactams cannot be used because of drug allergy or resistance)

 Viridans streptococci (when beta-lactams cannot be used because of drug allergy or resistance)

-Enterococci (when β-lactams cannot be used because of drug allergy or resistance)
+Enterococci (when beta-lactams cannot be used because of drug allergy or resistance)

-However, vancomycin is less effective than antistaphylococcal β-lactams for S. aureus endocarditis.
+However, vancomycin is less effective than antistaphylococcal beta-lactams for methicillin-susceptible S. aureus infections.
 Vancomycin is used with other antibiotics when treating methicillin-resistant coagulase-negative staphylococcal prosthetic valve endocarditis or enterococcal endocarditis.
-Vancomycin has also been used as an alternative drug for pneumococcal meningitis caused by strains with reduced penicillin sensitivity; however, the erratic penetration of vancomycin into CSF (especially during concomitant use of dexamethasone) and reports of clinical failures make it less than optimal when used alone to treat pneumococcal meningitis.
+Vancomycin has also been used as an alternative drug for pneumococcal meningitis Acute Bacterial Meningitis Acute bacterial meningitis is rapidly progressive bacterial infection of the meninges and subarachnoid space.
+Findings typically include headache, fever, and nuchal rigidity.
+Diagnosis is by... read more caused by strains with reduced penicillin sensitivity; however, the erratic penetration of vancomycin into cerebrospinal fluid (especially during concomitant use of dexamethasone) and reports of clinical failures make it less than optimal when used alone to treat pneumococcal meningitis.

-Vancomycin enters breast milk, and so its use during breastfeeding is discouraged; however, because oral absorption is poor from a normal GI tract, adverse effects in infants are usually considered unlikely.
+Vancomycin enters breast milk, and so its use during breastfeeding is discouraged to prevent disruption of gastrointestinal microbiota; however, because oral absorption is poor from a normal gastrointestinal tract, systemic adverse effects in infants are unlikely.

-Vancomycin should be infused over ≥ 60 min to avoid red-person syndrome (a histamine-mediated reaction that can cause pruritus and flushing on the face, neck, and shoulders).
-Other hypersensitivity reactions (eg, rash, fever) may occur, especially when therapy lasts for > 2 wk.
+Vancomycin should be infused slowly in a dilute solution (2.5 to 5.0 mg/mL) over 60 minutes or more and at a rate no greater than 10 mg/minute to avoid vancomycin infusion reaction (a histamine-mediated reaction that can cause pruritus and flushing on the face, neck, and shoulders).
+Other hypersensitivity reactions (eg, rash, fever) may occur, especially when therapy lasts for > 2 weeks.

-Other adverse effects include reversible neutropenia and thrombocytopenia.
-Nephrotoxicity is rare unless high doses are used or an aminoglycoside is given concomitantly.
+Other potential adverse effects include reversible neutropenia and thrombocytopenia.
+Nephrotoxicity is rare unless high doses are used or other nephrotoxins (eg, aminoglycosides) are given concomitantly.
+Some reports suggest that concomitant use of piperacillin/tazobactam may also increase risk of nephrotoxicity.
 Phlebitis occurs uncommonly during IV infusion.